 A great place to start with eCommerce is selling products on your own website.
 With the right eCommerce software, you can integrate your entire inventory so that a sale on your website is reflected on your physical store data and vice versa.
 This can actually help your in-store sales by allowing your customers to look at your inventory before they’ve even set foot in the store.
 In addition to making sales outside of your local area, it also enables you to offer local features such as in-store pickup and curbside delivery.

 Consider also listing your products on other eCommerce sites such as Reverb, Etsy, Amazon, and Ebay to expand your reach.
-You can even now sell products on social media sites like Instagram and Facebook.

 2. Work On Local Search Engine Optimization

 Start your local SEO efforts by creating or updating a Google business listing for your store.
 This will include your business name, location, contact information, store hours, pictures, descriptions, and reviews.
 This will significantly help your store appear in “near me” search results.
 For example, if someone were to search “music stores,” the first batch of results would be music stores near that person.
 By keeping your listing current and full of relevant information, you have a better chance of attracting local customers through search engine results.